l1jer/woocommerce-stock-sync-pronto-api/README.md

 Yes, you can set a custom start time under Products → Stock Sync Status.
 The time you enter is interpreted as Australia/Sydney timezone and automatically converted to UTC for scheduling.

+### How do I sync a single product?

+On the Products list page, each product has a "Sync Stock" button in the Avenue Stock Sync column.
+Click this button to immediately sync just that product's stock level.

 ### What happens if a product's stock quantity is negative?

 If a product's stock quantity is negative, the plugin updates the stock quantity to 0 to prevent negative stock levels in WooCommerce.